miracle5284/timeapp/README.md

 ## 🔐 Encryption & Hashing

-Chrona leverages **cryptographically sound defaults** and modern hashing techniques for securing sensitive data:
+Chrona leverages **strong encryption** and **secure hashing** to protect all sensitive data both **at rest** and **in transit**:

+### 🛡️ Token & Password Security
-- **JWT Signing**: Tokens are signed using `HS256`, leveraging a securely stored signing key (`SECRET_KEY`) loaded via environment variables.
+- **JWT Signing**: Access and refresh tokens are signed using `HS256` with high-entropy keys stored securely in environment variables.
-- **Password Hashing**: Django’s `PBKDF2` algorithm (with SHA-256) ensures all user passwords are salted and hashed before storage.
+- **Password Hashing**: Django’s default `PBKDF2` (with SHA-256) algorithm salts and hashes all user passwords before storage.

-- **Sensitive Token Storage**: OAuth2 tokens and refresh secrets are never stored in plain text.
+### 🔐 Field-Level Encryption
+- **Fernet AES Encryption**: Sensitive user fields (e.g., emails, OAuth tokens) are encrypted using `cryptography.Fernet`, providing AES-128 GCM authenticated encryption.
+- **Encrypted Fields**: Custom Django fields (e.g., `EncryptedCharField`, `EncryptedTextField`) are used to encrypt/decrypt transparently when reading/writing to the database.
+- **Per-Environment Keys**: Encryption keys rotate per environment (dev, staging, production) and are never committed to the repository.

+### 🔎 Hashing for Analytics & Telemetry
-- **Field-level Hashing**: Optional hashing (e.g., SHA-256) is available for identifiers or anonymized fields when needed, especially for analytics or telemetry pipelines.
+- **SHA-256 Hashing**: Where anonymization is required (e.g., for analytics or telemetry aggregation), identifiers are hashed securely without storing the raw values.
-- **HTTPS Assumption**: All deployments are behind HTTPS by default, ensuring encrypted transit of all payloads.
+- **HMAC Signatures**: Deterministic HMAC signatures can be used when secure lookups are needed on encrypted fields (optional).

+### 🛡️ Transport Security
+- **HTTPS Everywhere**: Enforced TLS (HTTPS) on all frontend and backend endpoints to protect against MITM attacks.

 ---

 ## 🧩 Extensibility Roadmap

--    Robust Unit and integration test
+- ✅ Robust Unit and integration test suites
-- ⏰ WebSocket-based real-time updates for collaborative timers
+- ⏰ WebSocket-based real-time timer synchronization
-- 📈 Event pipeline to a centralized analytics database (e.g., ClickHouse or TimescaleDB)
+- 📈 Event pipeline to a centralized analytics database (e.g., ClickHouse, TimescaleDB)
-- 🧠 AI-generated timer suggestions via integration with OpenAI
+- 🧠 AI-generated timer suggestion engine
-- 📬 Email and push notifications based on timer state events
+- 📬 Email and push notifications based on timer events
-- 🔌 GraphQL API layer for granular queries and frontend flexibility
+- 🔌 GraphQL API layer for enhanced client-side querying

 ---

 ## 👨‍💻 Author & Architecture

 Crafted by **Miracle Adebunmi**, a full-stack engineer passionate about resilient systems, observability, and elegant API design.
 This project is a testament to modern software engineering, continuous deployment, and event-driven architecture.

 > “Chrona is not just a timer — it’s a real-time system observability showcase.”